Philippine National Railways: North–South Commuter Railway

 The North–South Commuter Railway (NSCR) is the latest project to revitalize both the historic North and South Main Lines, particularly sections in the Greater Manila Area.
 First planned in the 1990s, the project's previous incarnations were hounded by funding problems and disagreements.
 It finally came into shape in November 2017 after a resolution of a five-year dispute between the government and a Chinese contractor.
 The NSCR will be a 36 station, 147 km elevated railway system from New Clark City in Capas, Tarlac to Calamba, Laguna.
 It will be the first electrified main line in the country.
 Construction on the railway began in 2019.
-Once fully completed by 2025, it will accommodate at least 300,000 passengers between Northern Metro Manila and Bulacan alone.
+Once fully completed by 2027, it will accommodate at least 300,000 passengers between Northern Metro Manila and Bulacan alone.
 While the elevated line will be served by electrified trains, the existing lines below will be used for freight trains and/or existing commuter trains.

 MRT Line 8

 As part of the infrastructure program by president Rodrigo Duterte, East-West Rail was proposed by the East-West Rail Transit Corp., a consortium between Megawide, A. Brown Company Inc., and Private Equity Investment and Development Corp.
 It involves the financing, design, construction, and maintenance of a mostly-elevated rapid transit line from Diliman in Quezon City to Quiapo in Manila.
 In 2018, the PNR has said that it will help in building and operating the line.
 The line will have 11 stations on 9.4 km of mostly elevated track.
 The project is currently awaiting approval from NEDA to proceed.
 It is also currently tackling right-of-way issues, such as that of the España Boulevard alignment.
+As of 2026, no updates were made.

 Intercity rail systems

 PNR South Long Haul

 The South Long Haul project, also known as PNR Bicol, is a planned reconstruction of the intercity line between Metro Manila and the Bicol Region.
 Originally proposed as a simple reconstruction of the existing network at narrow-gauge and a maximum speed of 75 km/h, the project now involves a complete overhaul of the railway and its conversion to standard-gauge, replacing the existing line.
 The line will be initially built as a single-track system.
 However, there are provisions for an upgrade to double-track or electrification in the future.
 Stations will be allowed to use passing sidings so that express train travel is uninterrupted.

+The project was supposed to be financed by Chinese official development assistance, but they later backed out.
+Since then, there has been no progress with this project, and land acquisition for the remaining portions is still pending.
+Despite this, the government has prioritized other projects, such as the rehabilitation of the Maharlika Highway and, more recently, the Bicol International Airport.